-Subject to the provisions of Section 193.16, an annual tax shall be imposed on and after January 1, 1977, at the rate of one percent (1%) per annum, on the following:
+Subject to the provisions of Section 193.16, an annual tax shall be imposed on and after January 1, 2013, at the rate of one percent (1%) per annum, on the following:

 (a) On all qualifying salaries, wages, commissions and other compensation, as defined in section 718.03 of the Ohio Revised Code (Am.
 Sub.
 H.B.
-95, 125th Ohio General Assembly, effective January 1, 2004), earned on and after January 1, 1977, by resident individuals of the City.
+95, 125th Ohio General Assembly, effective January 1, 2004), earned or received on and after January 1, 2013, by resident individuals of the City.

 (b) On all qualifying salaries, wages, commissions and other compensation, as defined in section 718.03 of the Ohio Revised Code (Am.
 Sub.
 H.B.
-95, 125th Ohio General Assembly, effective January 1, 2004), earned on and after January 1, 1977, by nonresident individuals of the City for work done or services performed or rendered in the City.
+95, 125th Ohio General Assembly, effective January 1, 2004), earned or received on and after January 1, 2013, by nonresident individuals of the City for work done or services performed or rendered in the City.

-(c) On the net profits attributable to the City, earned on and after January 1, 1977, of all resident S corporations and resident unincorporated businesses, professions and other activities derived from work done, rentals or services rendered or performed, and business or other activities conducted in the City.
+(c) On the net profits attributable to the City, earned or received on and after January 1, 2013, of all resident S corporations and resident unincorporated businesses, professions and other activities derived from work done, rentals or services rendered or performed, and business or other activities conducted in the City.
 (1979 Code 98.03)

-(d) On the portion of the distributive share of the net profits earned on and after January 1, 1977, of a resident individual, S corporation shareholder, partner, or owner of a resident unincorporated business entity not attributable to the City, and not levied against the unincorporated business entity.
+(d) On the portion of the distributive share of the net profits earned or received on and after January 1, 2013, of a resident individual, S corporation shareholder, partner, or owner of a resident unincorporated business entity not attributable to the City, and not levied against the unincorporated business entity.
 (Ord.
 1995-136.
 Passed 12-19-95.)

-(e) On the net profits attributable to the City on and after January 1, 1977, of all nonresident S corporations and nonresident unincorporated businesses, professions or other activities, derived from work done, rentals or sales made, or services performed or rendered, and business or other activities conducted in the City.
+(e) On the net profits attributable to the City earned or received on and after January 1, 2013, of all nonresident S corporations and nonresident unincorporated businesses, professions or other activities, derived from work done, rentals or sales made, or services performed or rendered, and business or other activities conducted in the City.

-(f) On the portion of the distributive share of the net profits earned on and after January 1, 1977, of a resident individual, S corporation shareholder, partner, or owner of a nonresident unincorporated business entity not attributable to the City, and not levied against the unincorporated business entity.
+(f) On the portion of the distributive share of the net profits earned or received on and after January 1, 2013, of a resident individual, S corporation shareholder, partner, or owner of a nonresident unincorporated business entity not attributable to the City, and not levied against the unincorporated business entity.

-(g) On the net profit earned on and after January 1, 1977, of all corporations derived from work done, sales made, or services performed or rendered, and business or other activities conducted in the City.
+(g) On the net profits earned or received on and after January 1, 2013, of all corporations derived from work done, sales made, or services performed or rendered, and business or other activities conducted in the City.